 - 8. The purpose and object for issuing directions by the MahaRERA Authority by MahaRERA Order No. 46/2023 is to bring greater transparency through disclosure of information on regular basis for public viewing, through online portal ensuring that maximum required information is available for public viewing in the most feasible manner, thereby empowering homebuyers/allottees to make informed choice/decisions in the ever-changing real estate market.
-Considering the aforesaid directions including second directions that the QR Code must be in a manner that is legible, readable and detectable with software application and the voluntary admission of promoter that he had not displayed QR Code in the impugned advertisement, it can be said contravention of said directions under Order No. 46/2023 appears to have been proved. - 9.
-MahaRERA has further issued directions vide MahaRERA Order No.46A/2023, dated 25.07.2023, whereby penalty which may be extended up to Rs.
+Considering the aforesaid directions including second directions that the QR Code must be in a manner that is legible, readable and detectable with software application and the voluntary admission of promoter that he had not displayed QR Code in the impugned advertisement, it can be said contravention of said directions under Order No. 46/2023 appears to have been proved. - MahaRERA has further issued directions vide MahaRERA Order No.46A/2023, dated 25.07.2023, whereby penalty which may be extended up to Rs.
 50,000/- subject however to a minimum penalty which shall not be less than Rs.
 10,000/- is to be imposed under Section 63 of the Act, 2016 against the promoter who fails to comply with the directions issued by MahaRERA Order No.46/2023.

-- 10. Perusal of the impugned advertisement on record it can be seen that the QR Code is not displayed in the impugned advertisement.
-It certainly proves the violation of MahaRERA Order No. 46/2023 and Order No. 46A/2023 on the part of the respondent.
-Consequently this promoter is liable for violation of mandatory provision of QR Code. - 11.
-The next charge against the respondent is that the impugned advertisement doesn't contain MahaRERA registration number and MahaRERA website address as required, and thereby he has violated the provision of Section 11(2) of the RERA Act, 2016.
+- 10. The impugned advertisement is on record.
+On perusal the same, it can be seen the QR Code is not appearing in the impugned advertisement.
+It definitely proves that the respondent has violated the directions issued vide MahaRERA Order No. 46/2023 and Order No. 46A/2023.
+Consequently the provisions of Section 63 of the Act, 2016 has to be invoked for imposing penalty against the respondent. - 11.
+The next charge against the respondent is that the impugned advertisement doesn't contain MahaRERA registration number and MahaRERA website address as required.
 At this juncture, it is necessary to go through section 11(2) of the Act, 2016, which reads as under:-